-Bill Craig has some good insights on moral relativism and its problems, highlighting the important difference between moral ontology and moral epistemology, which is often confused.
+Bill Craig has some good insights on moral relativism and its problems, highlighting an often confused but important difference between moral ontology and moral epistemology.
 In his weekly Q&A broadcast titled How can People Be So Morally Obtuse?, Craig right states: “Moral ontology has to do with the objective reality of moral values and duties.
 Moral epistemology has to do with how we come to know moral values and duties.”
 Craig insists that the moral argument for the existence of God has only to do with moral ontology.

 Getting at the heart of this conflation between moral ontology and moral epistemology, Craig offers: